thospfuller/rcoboldi/README.md

 -----

-## Try the R COBOL Data Integration package by creating a container from a preconfigured Rocker/RStudio Docker image available on DockerHub : If you just want to try the package on some test data, start here.
+## Try the R COBOL Data Integration (RCOBOLDI) package via a browser using a preconfigured Docker image available on DockerHub

 Below we include two examples for working with images in Docker along with a demonstration video showing the package in action.
+If you just want to try the package on some test data, start here.

 ### Using the R COBOL Data Integration (RCOBOLDI) package RStudio image on DockerHub